-Students will investigate the nature of the physical world through studies in one or more of the following scientific disciplines: environmental science/ecology; human biology and health; physics of light, sound and motion; materials sciences.
-As a result of their studies, students will be able to:
+Students will investigate the nature of the physical world through studies in a variety of scientific disciplines, including environmental science/ecology, human biology, health, and physics

-Students will investigate perspectives from one or more of the following social science disciplines: anthropology, linguistics, sociology, political science, psychology, economics, geography.
-As a result of their studies, students will be able to:
+Students will investigate perspectives and knowledge through studies in a variety of social science disciplines including anthropology, linguistics, sociology, political science, psychology, economics, and geography.

-Students will investigate the nature and meaning of human experience as reflected in one or more of the following humanities disciplines: literary studies, history, philosophy, religious studies.
-As a result of their studies, students will be able to:
+Students will investigate the nature and meaning of human experience through studies in a variety of humanities disciplines including literary studies, history, philosophy, and religious studies.

-Students will learn to communicate effectively to diverse audiences and for diverse purposes using written, oral, visual, and/or electronic means appropriate to a given context.
-As a result of their studies, students will be able to:
+First-year and upper-division writing curriculum focused on academic writing, research and professional practice, as well as projects focused on communication across the liberal arts curriculum, will enable students to learn how to communicate effectively to diverse audiences and for diverse purposes using written, oral, visual, and/or electronic means appropriate to a given context.

-Students will learn about the significance of cultural context in relation to artifacts or texts, and in relation to interpersonal, social and political interactions.
-As a result of their studies, they will be able to:
+Courses across the liberal arts core curriculum will provide students with opportunities to learn about the significance of cultural context in relation to artifacts or texts, and in relation to interpersonal, social and political interactions.